mstksg/auto-examples/README.md

 [fdp]: http://www.haskellforall.com/2012/09/the-functor-design-pattern.html

-The individual bots themselves all demonstrate usage of common Auto combinators, like `mkAccum` (which modifies the state with input continually, with the given function) --- also much usage of the `Blip` mechanism and semantics --- much of the bots respond to "blips" --- like detected user commands, and the day changing.
+The individual bots themselves all demonstrate usage of common Auto combinators, like `accum` (which modifies the state with input continually, with the given function) --- also much usage of the `Blip` mechanism and semantics --- much of the bots respond to "blips" --- like detected user commands, and the day changing.

-Working with streams of blips, "scanning over them" (like `mkAccum` but with blips), and consolidating blip streams back into normal streams are all demonstrated.
+Working with streams of blips, "scanning over them" (like `accum` but with blips), and consolidating blip streams back into normal streams are all demonstrated.